arup-group/pqm-hellebores/README.md

 ## Installation
 **Raspberry PI SD card**
 Prepare the SD card using Raspberry Pi Imager.
+This can be run from a USB stick running Raspberry Pi OS directly on the Pi, but note that an non-initialised Pico must be unplugged from the Pi USB port for this to work.
+Set a project specific password.
 Enable the option for remote SSH access.
-Set the wifi SSID and password to be used for initial access.
+Set the wifi country, SSID and password to be used for initial access.

 **Pi setup**
-Start a terminal session via SSH or use a local keyboard.
+Start a terminal session via SSH or use a bluetooth keyboard.

 Clone the repository:
 `git clone https://github.com/arup-group/pqm-hellebores.git`